PrinceJK11/TEXT-SUMMARIZATION-TOOL/README.md

 **Features**

- Multiple Summarization Methods: Choose from 3 NLP algorithms
+ -Multiple Summarization Methods: Choose from 3 NLP algorithms.

  No NLTK Dependency: Uses only standard Python libraries and scikit-learn